 Amanda was questioned, and once they looked into her friends, there were a few people who said that it was Emily Lauenborg who had killed Dana.
 The 17-year-old was a good friend of Amanda, and the two of them used drugs regularly.
 Upon questioning, Emily vehemently denied having anything to do with the murder.
 But a search of her place led to a few disturbing revelations.
 One of the things on her bucket list was to kill someone and to get away with it.
 Her journal also mentioned that she was angry with Amanda about something and had felt like strangling her the way she strangled her aunt.
 Police had also found Dana’s clothes there which Emily had in fact worn to Dana’s funeral.

 When Amanda was questioned again, she told the police what had actually happened.
 On that night, the two of them went to visit Dana in order to get some money from her.
 They had been high on drugs, and when Dana said she didn’t have money, Emily kept pressing.
 She was rude to Dana, who asked them to leave.
 Dana was leading Emily to the door when the latter suddenly started to strangle Dana right there and eventually killed her in front of her niece.
 The two teenagers then took the money and left.

 Where is Emily Lauenborg Now?

 In 2003, Emily initially pleaded not guilty to the charge of murder.
 She was to be tried as an adult even though she was 17 years old when Dana was killed.
 But eventually, she pleaded guilty to a lesser charge of first-degree manslaughter and was sentenced to six and a half years in prison.
 Amanda did not face any prison time in exchange for her cooperation.
 Emily served about five and half years before being released.
-It seems like after serving her debt to society, she has tried to put this horrible incident behind her.
+It seems like after serving her time, she has tried to put this horrible incident behind her.
 She got married and had children of her own.
 From what we can tell, Emily still seems to live in Washington.